GNITOAHC/Basic-Terminal/Lesson2-Vim/Lesson2.md

-/ [target_string]       find target string in file, `n` to go to the next and `N` to go to the previous gg                      go to the very front of the file G                       go to the very end of the file
+/ [target_string]       find target string in file, `n` to go to the next and `N` to go to the previous gg                      go to the very front of the file G                       go to the very end of the file `<                      go to the last visual selected first charater `>                      go to the last visual selected last charater
 ```
 For more info, please go to the vim documentation.